Oculesics

 Oculesics, a subcategory of kinesics, is the study of eye movement, behavior, gaze, and eye-related nonverbal communication.
-The specific definition varies depending on whether it applies to the fields of medicine or social science.
+The term's specific designation slightly varies apropos of the field of study (e.g., medicine or social science).
+Communication scholars use the term "oculesics" to refer to the investigation of culturally-fluctuating propensities and appreciations of visual attention, gaze and other implicitly effusive elements of the eyes.
+Comparatively, medical professionals may ascribe the same appellation to the measurement of a patient's ocular faculty, especially subsequent a cerebral or other injury (e.g., a concussion).

 Nonverbal communication

 Oculesics is one form of nonverbal communication, which is the transmission and reception of meaning between communicators without the use of words.
-Nonverbal communication can include the environment around the communicators, the physical attributes or characteristics of the communicators, and the behavior of the communicators.
+Nonverbal communication can include the environment around the communicators, the physical attributes or characteristics of the communicators, and the communicators' behavior of the communicators.

-The four nonverbal communication cues are spatial, temporal, visual, and vocal.
+The four nonverbal communication cues are known as spatial, temporal, visual, and vocal.
 Each cue relates to one or more forms of nonverbal communication: